IRIS-LAB/iris-common/README.md

 }

 const dto = new DTO()
-dto.name = 'ceci est un nom trop long' dto.count = -1
+dto.name = 'this is very too long' dto.count = -1

-// Create a new validator and set new messages const validator = new Validator({
+// Create a new validator and set new messages const validator = new BusinessValidatorService({
     messages: {
       // messages format is {'field type' : {'rule type' : 'message'}}